mentealterne/react-ts-infinite-scroll-example/README.md

 API.

 ## How to run in local environment
-Create a `.env` file in the root of the directory and add the following environment variables `REACT_APP_API_USERNAME = <your  username>`
+Create a `.env` file in the root of the project and add the following environment variables `REACT_APP_API_USERNAME = <your  username>`

 then run